 How to Decide When to Raise

 The crux of the game comes when you make the decision whether or not to raise and double your ante bet, or to just call.
-The table below, which was created by the Wizard of Odds, illustrates the changes in expected value which occur by raising, given each of the possible spread scenarios which can occur:
+The table below illustrates the changes in expected value which occur by raising, given each of the possible spread scenarios which can occur:

 |Expected Gain by Raising|

 As demonstrated by the data compiled in the table above, raising your ante bet only represents a profitable play when the spread totals 7 or higher.
 This means that optimal strategy while playing Red Dog mandates only calling on all spreads of 6 and lower, and raising whenever the spread reaches 7 and higher.